HighnessAtharva/Blog/content/posts/tech/what-i-am-learning-2023.md

     alt: 2023 Tech Stack
     caption: Diving into the Latest Developments in React.js, Docker, AWS, Django and FastAPI
 tags: ["lists", "programming"]
+description: "Diving into the Latest Developments in React.js, Docker, AWS, Django and FastAPI.
+My personal goals for the year along with topic breakup."
 ---